-Procedure for exploratory laparotomy
+Procedure for Exploratory Laparotomy

 The exploratory laparotomy procedure starts with a general anesthetic.
-In general anesthetic the patient remain unconscious and feels no pain and the muscles remain relaxed throughout the procedure.
+In general anesthetic, the patient remains unconscious and feels no pain and the muscles remain relaxed throughout the procedure.
 The first incision is made into the skin and scalpel is used to cut the superficial layers of skin.
 This incision can be median, para-median, transverse, T shaped or curved depending on the requirement of the surgery.
 The incision continuous through the fat tissues and abdominal muscles of the abdomen and reach through the peritoneum.

 The surgeon examines the abdominal cavity for any Infection, inflammation, perforation, abnormal growths, bleeding or any other medical conditions.
 If any infection or presence of fluids, blood, or bile are detected they confirm the presence of any disease.

-Once any abnormality is detected after the examination then the surgeon has the option to treat the patient during the surgery.
+Once an abnormality is detected after the examination then the surgeon has the option to treat the patient during the surgery.
 On the other hand, samples of various tissues and fluids present in the abdomen are collected for future investigation.

 If no abnormalities are detected during the explorative laparotomy then the abdominal organs are placed in their normal position.
 The incisions are then stitched closed.
 The layers of the abdominal walls are sutured in reverse order from that of the above layers and the skin incision are closed with staples.